wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.2 - Continuous Integration/Demo 2.2.md

     ![](<media/browse_publish_buildstep.png>)

-0. Click **Add build step...** to show what are the other available build steps.
+0. Click **Add build step...** to show what other build steps are available.

- [Explain there are various other build steps to choose from; a lot of open source options are present]
+ [Explain there are various other build steps to choose from, a lot of open source options are present]

 ## Show the available build definition options